onesuper/pandasticsearch/README.md

 ## Pandasticsearch = Pandas + Elasticsearch

-Pandasticsearch is an Elasticsearch client for data-analysis purpose.
+Pandasticsearch is a lightweight Elasticsearch client for data-analysis purpose.
 It interprets query results into [Pandas](http://pandas.pydata.org) objects for data analysis.
 This can be used to gain direct insight from Elasticsearch's analysis result, e.g. multi-level nested aggregation.
 Elasticsearch is skilled in real-time indexing, search and data-analysis.
 The results returned by Elasticsearch Rest API still